lime-rt/lime/README.md

 LIME (Line Modeling Engine)
 ===========================

-Copyright (C) 2006-2014 Christian Brinch
+Copyright (C) 2006-2014 Christian Brinch.

-Copyright (C) 2015 The LIME development team
+Copyright (C) 2015 the LIME development team.

 LIME was created by Christian Brinch, but is now maintained by several people.
 See the LIME repository on [GitHub](https://github.com/lime-rt/lime) for further details.